Land Planning & Policy

 Advocacy at the local level

-In 2025, we are working to influence and mobilize community support to advance proactive planning and smarter land development policies with a focus on critical initiatives in several of the Upstate’s most rapidly growing cities and counties.
+In 2026, we are working to influence and mobilize community support for local plans and policies that protect natural assets, expand mobility and housing choices, and align with the community's vision, while advancing proactive planning and smarter land development initiatives in several of the Upstate’s most rapidly growing cities and counties.

 Click on each of the priorities below for more information.